BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 		- Save the project file

 	- setup graphics to be 'drawn' on the page
-		- there are some SVG files in the graphics-files directory, feel free to position ones you like on your canvas
+		- there are some SVG files in the `graphics-files/` directory, feel free to position ones you like on your canvas
 			- keep in mind that we're going place the card into the frame so get things positioned the way you like.
 		- once you've imported 1 graphic, move it to a new layer, and rename that layer "line graphics"
 		- import any other graphics you want, keeping them in that same layer